The co-chairs of the 31st EIBA / EIASM JOHN H. DUNNING DOCTORAL TUTORIAL IN INTERNATIONAL BUSINESS (2017) are:

 Timothy DEVINNEY, Leeds University Business School, U.K.

-Students participating in the EIBA doctoral events (at no extra cost) are expected to also attend the main conference – and are required to register and pay for the respective EIBA Annual Conference.
-(Note that there are lower registration fees available for bona fide PhD student delegates.)
-The Doctoral Tutorial and Doctoral Symposium are closed and complimentary pre-conference events intended for fully-registered PhD student delegates who have previously applied for and been accepted to one of the EIBA doctoral events.
+Students participating in the EIBA doctoral events (at no extra cost) are expected to also attend the main conference – and are thus required to register and pay for the respective EIBA Annual Conference.
+(Note that there are lower registration fees for PhD students with valid proof of status.)
+The JHD Doctoral Tutorial and DVDB Doctoral Symposium are closed and complimentary pre-conference sessions intended for fully-registered PhD student participants who have duly applied for and been accepted to one of the EIBA doctoral events.

-ATTENTION: Submissions not accepted for the EIBA 2017 Doctoral Tutorial may be considered for the EIBA 2017 Doctoral Symposium; however, there is no implied guarantee of acceptance for any doctoral or other event (i.e., the final decisions rest solely with the respective event organisers).
+ATTENTION: Submissions not accepted for the Doctoral Tutorial may be considered for the Doctoral Symposium; however, there is no implied guarantee of acceptance for any EIBA doctoral event – the respective organisers reserve the right of making final decisions.

-The 31st John H. Dunning Doctoral Tutorial (JHD-DT) in International Business for PhD students is being organized in conjunction with the 43rd Annual Conference of the European International Business Academy (EIBA), Milan, Italy, December 14-16, 2017.
+The 31st John H. Dunning Doctoral Tutorial (JHD-DT) for International Business doctoral students is being organized in conjunction with the 43rd Annual Conference of the European International Business Academy (EIBA) in Milan, Italy, December 14-16, 2017.

 The 2017 JHD-DT will take place at Politecnico di Milano (Bovisa Campus) on Thursday, December 14, 2017, prior to the official opening session and welcome reception of the EIBA Annual Conference.
-The 2017 Doctoral Tutorial will be co-chaired by Jean-François Hennart and Gabriel R.G.
+The 2017 Doctoral Tutorial is being co-chaired by Jean-François Hennart and Gabriel R.G.
 Benito.

-Students who are selected to participate in the JHD-DT will be requested to present a short paper about their thesis proposal – and required to submit an updated ten-page version of their thesis proposal by November 14, 2017 – according to the guidelines listed below.
-(Please note that all accepted students participating in this event must also be fully registered for the EIBA 2017 Milan conference – this is a mandatory requirement.)
+Students selected to participate in the JHD-DT are expected to present a short paper about their thesis proposal – and required to submit an updated ten-page version of their thesis proposal by November 14, 2017 – according to the guidelines listed below.
+(All accepted students participating in this event must also be fully registered for the EIBA 2017 Milan conference – this is a mandatory requirement.)

 An award will be presented to the participating student with the most promising thesis proposal at the 2017 JHD-DT.
 (Click HERE to view the complete list of previous JHD-DT award winners.)

 We are particularly keen to encourage applications from doctoral students who, although not yet being close to having completed their thesis, are already at an advanced stage and have developed a clear idea of the theories, methods, and data they will use (or are in the process of collecting) – and of their intended research design.
 That is, we welcome especially applications from doctoral candidates who are mid-way through their thesis.
-(Those in the early stages may be interested in applying for the EIBA Doctoral Symposium instead.)
-We also encourage applicants from schools that do not as yet have established IB faculty research groups.
+(Those in the early stages may be interested in applying instead for the EIBA 2017 Doctoral Symposium.)
+We particularly encourage applicants from schools that do not as yet have established IB faculty research groups.

 by September 1, 2017